 Start-up Solution When I apply power to the track my engine doesn't do anything.
 No lights, no sound.
 Did you press F3 yet?
 F3 on your DCC handheld will start your engine up.
 Check to see if that section of track has power.
 Use a voltmeter or a lit passenger car, not your tongue.
 Slide the engine a couple of feet in either direction, you may have a bad track section.
 Have you got that section electrically isolated with a toggle switch or other device?
 Sound Solution I have no sound on my engine, but my lights are on and it moves just fine.
 You may have it turned off.
 Repeatedly press F6 to cycle through the volume levels (there are 9 levels, 0-max).
 There's a crackling sound from my engine.
 Check to see if a screw or some other material hasn't lodged itself in the underside of the engine.
 When I run Doppler I can hear the Doppler shift but then the engine sounds fade out and I can't get them back.
 This is normal.
 You will need to press the F21 button again to turn Doppler off.
 Your engine sounds will now return to normal.
 Smoke Solution My engine isn't smoking at all.
 Make sure you've got the smoke switch ON.
-It must be ON for the smoke to operate in DCC Mode.
+It must be ON for the smoke to operate in DCC Mode. must be ON for the smoke to operate in DCC must be ON for the smoke to operate in DCC Mode.
 Press F12 on your DCC handheld.
-This will activate the smoke.
+This will My engine barely smokes. must be ON for the smoke to operate in DCC Mode.
 Press F12 on your DCC handheld.
-This will My engine barely smokes.
-Press F12 on your DCC handheld.
 This will activate the smoke.
-If you just filled it with the smoke fluid sometimes the fluid can make a seal in the stack blow down the stack to clear the air My engine barely smokes.
+If you just filled it with the smoke fluid sometimes the fluid can make a seal in the stack blow down the stack to clear the air My engine barely smokes. must be ON for the smoke to operate in DCC Mode.
 Press F12 on your DCC handheld.
 This will activate the smoke.
 If you just filled it with the smoke fluid sometimes the fluid can make a seal in the stack blow down the stack to clear the air bubble.
 You may have set the smoke to Low.
 F13 will vary the smoke levels.
 Or, if you were running it in DCS mode you may have toggled it there (if you don't have F13 on your DCC handheld you will have to put it back into DCS mode and change it from there), or follow the instructions to move the smoke volume into